acharyasaagar/starter/decisions/002-guiding-principles.md

 - They help keep domain logic pure and focused on business rules.
 - They provide a clear guide for organizing code and responsibilities.
 - Following these principles naturally enforces separation of concerns.

-## Consistency over flexibility

-Why?

-- Lowers the cognitive load and makes old projects feel familiar, even after long breaks.
-- Allows llms to generate code that fits the existing structure.
-- Helps best practices spread naturally because the same patterns repeat across all projects.
-- Improves the reliability of refactoring because similar code behaves in predictable ways

-> Consistency also carries risk: if a pattern is wrong or poorly chosen, it will be replicated everywhere until corrected.